qualitymanifest/foambook/README.md

 		- could set userid prop to a default, that way if it turns out null we know they're not logged in?
 		- https://guide.meteor.com/data-loading.html#readiness

-- switch to objectId with timestamp

 - user page
-	- preferences form
-	- preferences methods
 	- allow for note deletion
 	- pass note deletion func into notes_table

 - query page
 	-	d3!
 	- filtering options

-- regulate how often DB can be submitted to / queried

 - form validation for:
 	- other railroads